 - When none of these relatives exist, then the next of kin is permitted to file an accidental death suit.

-A personal representative of the victim is able to file a wrongful death suit on behalf of the family members that are permitted by California laws to be a claimant in this type of fatal accident.
-The individual that can do this is appointed by the probate court to ensure the victims estate or assets are handled properly.
+A personal representative of the victim can file a wrongful death suit on behalf of the family members that are permitted by California laws to be a claimant in this type of fatal accident.
+The individual that can do this is appointed by the probate court to ensure the victim’s estate or assets are handled properly.
 In the event of a settlement or award of compensation in the wrongful death suit, the representative will distribute the proceeds according to the statutes for wrongful death claims.

 Fatal Accident Damages

-- Financial support the deceased would have contributed to the heir, during their life expectancy or the life expectancy of the heir.
+- Financial support from the deceased would have contributed to the heir, during their life expectancy, or the life expectancy of the heir.
 This is based on the shortest duration of life expectancy.

 - Loss of benefits, or gifts the heir may have received from the deceased.